<< Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > Dialog-Boxes > Dialog: Function-Block: Motion-Path |

 ![]() |

-Select a dimension to control the length of the sketch-path that is associated with the Motion-Path FB.
-The dimension becomes the Control-Dimension.
-Important
+You can select a dimension to control the length of the sketch-loop that you associate with the Motion-Path FB.
+We use the term Control-Dimension for the dimension you select- see Note 1 Important

 |